Greatest Hits (Neil Young album)

 Greatest Hits is Neil Young's third compilation album after Decade and Lucky Thirteen.
 Eleven of the first twelve tracks appear on Decade, and the disc spans his solo career from 1969 through 1992.
-On the rear cover of the album, Young comments that the tracks were selected "based on original record sales, airplay and known download history."
+On the rear cover of the album, Young comments that the tracks were selected "based on original record sales, airplay and known download history".

 Mastering

-All tracks on this album were mastered using the HDCD process, which Young has been utilizing for his studio work since 1995.
+All tracks on this album were mastered using the HDCD process, which Young had been utilizing for his studio work since 1995.
 The album was also released as a high-resolution DVD Video disc with 24bit 96 kHz audio, and in a two-disc format including the audio album plus a bonus DVD with videos for "Rockin' in the Free World" and "Harvest Moon".
 Extensive notes on the remastering process can be found on Young's website.

 On the press release, Young said: